-Ferry vs Eurotunnel to France - UK Driver's Comparison 2026
+Ferry vs Eurotunnel to France: Costs & Times Compared 2026

 There are two ways to get your car to France: ferry or Eurotunnel.
 The best choice depends on your budget, schedule, and whether you are towing a caravan.
 Here is the full comparison.